Authors: Tain-Tsair Hsu(許添財), Shin-Hsien Chen(陳世憲)

 Source: Business Cycle Forecasting Team, CDRI

-A. Leading indicator series
+A. Leading indicator series (seven sub-indicators)

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan